 A particularly good example is the recent emergence of on-table beer taps.
 Instead of going to the bar, customers can pull their own pints at the table – or have a dispensing machine do it for them.
 This saves you time and work, and gives your pub a unique feature and talking point.
 Even better, customers tend to spend significantly more with these machines than they would otherwise.

 These machines can be expensive, but they are likely to be paid off relatively quickly.
-Banks are also becoming less reticent to lend, so now may be a good time to make the investment.
+Banks are also becoming happier to lend, so now may be a good time to make the investment.

 The pub quiz is something of a cliché now.
 But, as is so often the case, it is only a cliché because it is popular.
 A good, regular pub quiz can help to bring in punters on what would otherwise be quiet nights.
 These new customers are also far more likely to pay you a visit during other times.